Key Takeaways

 - Days 1-2: Receive multiple cash offers

-- Day 3: Select best offer, review with attorney
+- Day 3: Select your preferred offer, review with attorney

 - Day 4: Sign purchase agreement